mickaj/piglet/README.md

 # PigLatin Translator

-This questionable tool was created as an exercise in C# and .NET core.
+This "questionable" tool was created as an exercise in C# and .NET core.
 It is based on challange by Andrew Rosenwinkel published on edabit.com<br>
 Link: https://edabit.com/challenge/uhsik73PY7Y2XftzG